Exact Moment Representation in Polynomial Optimization: Flat truncation in polynomial optimization problems

+Generalizations of this approach {have} been investigated to make the {hierarchies} exact, adding equality constraints satisfied by the minimizers (and independent of the minimum $f^{*}$) to a Polynomial Optimization Program.

+As we saw in the previous example, for global optimization we can consider the gradient equations (see \cite{nie_minimizing_2006}): obviously $\grad{f}(x^*)=\vb 0$ for all the minimizers $x^*$ of $f$ on $S=\R^{n}$.
+For constrained optimization we can consider Karush–Kuhn–Tucker (KKT) constraints, adding new variables (see \cite{demmel_representations_2007}) or projecting them to the variables $\vb X$ (Jacobian equations, see \cite{nie_exact_2013}).
+These are sufficient but not necessary conditions for $x^* \in S$ being a minimizer.
+To avoid this problem we can define the \emph{augmented Jacobian ideal}, see e.g. \cite{nie_exact_2013}.
+The improvement made from the KKT constraints is to consider conditions that are also necessary for being a minimizer, in the spirit of Fritz John Optimality Conditions (see \cite[Sec.~3.3.5]{BertsekasNonlinearProgramming1999}).

+In \cite{nie_minimizing_2006}, \cite{demmel_representations_2007} and \cite{nie_exact_2013}, smoothness conditions or radicality assumptions on the associated complex varieties are made in order to prove finite convergence and SoS exactness.
+In particular, Assumption 2.2 in \cite[Th.~2.3]{nie_exact_2013} requires the varieties defined by the active constraints to be non-singular to conclude finite convergence of the hierarchy.
+Our conditions for finite convergence and flat truncation in \Cref{th::finvar_exact_qua} are of a different nature, since they are on the finiteness of the semialgebraic set.
+For instance we can apply \Cref{th::finvar_exact_qua} in \Cref{exp:singular}, but Assumption 2.2 in \cite{nie_exact_2013} is not satisfied, since the minimizer is a singular point.
+Moreover notice that in our theorem we use only the defining inequalities $\vb g$ and not their products $\Pi \vb g$, as done in \cite[Th.~2.3]{nie_exact_2013} (in other words, we consider the quadratic module and not the preordering).

-\end{example} \begin{example}[Singular minimizer] We minimize $f = x$ on the compact semialgebraic set $S=\cS(x^3-y^2,1-x^2-y^2)$.
-The only minimizer is the origin, which is a singular point of the boundary of $S$.
-Thus BHC do not hold.
-The regularity conditions for the Jacobian and KKT constraints are not satisfied, but the real polar variety is finite.
-Adding the polar constraints, we have an exact MoM relaxation.
-We can recover an approximation of the minimizer from the MoM relaxation of order $5$:
+\begin{example}[Singular minimizer] We minimize $f = X$ on the compact semialgebraic set $S=\cS(X^3-Y^2,1-X^2-Y^2)$.
+We have $f^*=0$ and the only minimizer is the origin, which is a singular point of the boundary of $S$.
+Thus BHC does not hold, and we cannot apply \Cref{thm::BHC}.
+We have $\dim \frac{\R[\vb X]}{\supp(Q + (X))} = 0$ since $\supp(Q+(X)) \supset (X, Y^2)$, but we cannot apply \Cref{thm::flat_iff}, as we don't have finite convergence of the SoS and MoM hierarchies.
+Indeed $X \notin Q = \cQ(X^3-Y^2,1-X^2-Y^2)$, since $X \notin \cQ(X^3, 1-X^2)$.
+This implies that the SoS and MoM hierarchies do not have finite convergence, following \Cref{ex:dim2}.
+This example also shows that we cannot remove the hypothesis of MoM finite convergence in \Cref{thm::flat_iff}.